Logiqx/gps-guides/devices/locosys/gw-52/first-impressions.md

 The GT-31 and GW-52 both have a circular memory which wraps around when full:

-- GT-31 = 16,190 data points, approx. 4h30m@1Hz
+- GT-31 = 16,190 data points, approx. 4h30m@1 Hz

-- GW-52 = 129,024 data points, approx. 35h50m@1Hz or 7h10m@5Hz
+- GW-52 = 129,024 data points, approx. 35h50m@1 Hz or 7h10m@5 Hz

 The GT-31 also allows data to be written to SD-CARD which offers greater capacity and is also a pretty convenient way of downloading data onto a computer.

-Setting the MIN SPEED to “1” means that the GW-52 will only record data whilst moving and the capacity at 1Hz can then be considered to be 36 hours of movement.
+Setting the MIN SPEED to “1” means that the GW-52 will only record data whilst moving and the capacity at 1 Hz can then be considered to be 36 hours of movement.